acss-io/atomizer/docs/thinking-in-atomic.md

 ## Specificity

-### From <code>0,0,1,0</code> to &quot;*infinity*&quot;
+### From `0,0,1,0` to &quot;*infinity*&quot;

-By nature, <b>ACSS</b> classes have very low specificity (<code>0,0,1,0</code>).
+By nature, <b>ACSS</b> classes have very low specificity (`0,0,1,0`).
 Atomizer creates a style sheet in which the specificity of every rule can be increased by the use of a *namespace*.
-Best practice is to keep specificity as low as possible, but depending on other rules in your project you may want to include a namespace to increase the weight of <b>ACSS</b> classes.
+The best practice is to keep specificity as low as possible, but depending on other rules in your project, you may want to include a namespace to increase the weight of <b>ACSS</b> classes.

-Keep in mind that the weight of rules is *not as important as* making sure specificity is homogeneous across rules.
+Remember that the weight of rules is *not as important as* making sure specificity is homogeneous across rules.
 For example, styles like these:

 ```css